-Are you searching for the latest ferry schedules and updated itineraries in Spain for 2020?
-Start organizing your next ferry trips from Spain (Barcelona, Valencia) to the Balearic (Ibiza, Mallorca) or the Canary Islands or to Morocco and Algiers in North Africa!
+Are you searching for the latest ferry timetables and updated itineraries in Spain for 2020?
+Start organizing your next ferry trips from Spain (Barcelona, Valencia) to the Balearic (Ibiza, Mallorca) and the Canary Islands or to Morocco and Algiers in North Africa!

 On this page

-Spain is a country with an extensive coastline and has ports in both the Mediterranean and the Atlantic.
-You can choose one of the multiple ports in mainland Spain to start your ferry trip, depending on your destination and the duration of the journey.
-While most ferry companies operate between the ports that are closest to each other, you may prefer some longer and more scenic ferry routes such as choosing Barcelona, as your point of departure for Morocco, rather than Algeciras or Malaga.
+Spain is a country that has a long coastline with ports both in the Mediterranean and the Atlantic.
+You can choose one of the several ports in mainland Spain to start your ferry trip, depending on your destination and the duration of the journey.
+While most ferry companies operate between the ports that are closer to each other, you might prefer a longer and more scenic ferry route.
+For example, you could pick Barcelona as your point of departure for Morocco, rather than Algeciras or Malaga.
 The major ports in mainland Spain are:

 The biggest ferry operators in Spain are Naviera Armas, Balearia, Trasmediterranea, FRS, GNV, Grimaldi and Fred Olsen Express.
-The fleet of multiple ferries each company possesses operate in many ferry routes from the Spanish ports to the Spanish Islands and also to ports of other countries, such as Morocco and Italy.
+Their numerous ferries serve many routes from the ports in mainland Spain to the Spanish Islands as well as to other countries, such as Morocco and Italy.

-The ferry route from Spain to Morocco is one of the most popular ferry routes.
-Every year thousands of people travel from the ports of Spain to the ports of Northern Morocco.
-Due to the high demand of this ferry route companies offer a multitude of different itineraries and options, from the shortest ferry route, which is taking the ferry from Tarifa to Tangier, as well as the longest ferry route, which is taking the ferry from Barcelona to Tangier (about 29 hrs) and Nador (about 26 hrs).
+The ferry route from Spain to Morocco is one of the most popular among travelers.
+Every year thousands of people take the ferry from the ports of Spain to the ports of northern Morocco.
+Due to the high demand for this ferry route, companies offer a variety of different itineraries.
+Options range from the shortest connection, which is the ferry route from Tarifa to Tangier (about 1 hr), to the longest ones, which are the ferry routes from Barcelona to Tangier (about 29 hrs) and Nador (about 26 hrs).
 The ferry connection from Spain to Morocco is operated by the companies Naviera Armas, Trasmediterranea, Balearia, GNV, FRS, African Morocco Link, and Inter Shipping.

-- From Tarifa to Tangier, Tanger Med, or Ceuta the ferry trip usually lasts between 30 minutes 1 hour
+- From Tarifa to Tangier or Tanger Med the ferry trip usually lasts approximately 1 hr

-- From Algeciras to Tanger Med or Ceuta it takes from 1 hour and 30 minutes up to 2 hours and 30 minutes
+- From Algeciras to Tanger Med or Ceuta it takes around 1 hr 30 min

-- From Gibraltar to Tanger Med or Ceuta the crossing usually lasts 1 hour and 30 minutes
+- From Gibraltar to Tanger Med the crossing usually lasts around 2 hrs

-- From Malaga to Melilla there are daily crossings and the ferry trip usually takes 4 hours
+- From Malaga to Melilla there are daily crossings and the average ferry trip duration is around 6 hrs

 - From Barcelona to Tangiers the ferry trip usually lasts more than a day

-Tip: Travelling from Spain to Morocco is a very popular holiday getaway during the summer months, for both tourists and locals.
-Even though there is an abundance of ferry crossings you should book your ferry tickets in advance especially if you want to bring your vehicle with you!
+Tip: Travelling from Spain to Morocco is a very popular holiday option during the summer months both for tourists and locals.
+Even though there are many ferry crossings you should book your tickets in advance especially if you want to take your vehicle with you!

 Ferry from Spain to Ibiza

 Ibiza is one of the most popular Spanish summer destinations.
-Both ports of Ibiza are accessed by ferries traveling from mainland Spain.
-The ferry connection between Spain and Ibiza is executed from the ports of Valencia, Barcelona, Gandia and Denia and ferry trips from most ports of Spain to Ibiza are executed daily.
+Both ports of Ibiza can be reached by ferries from mainland Spain.
+The ferry connection between Spain and Ibiza is executed from the ports of Valencia, Barcelona, Gandia and Denia.
+Trips from most ports of Spain to Ibiza take place daily.
 The ferry companies that operate in the area are Balearia and Trasmediterranea.
-The duration of the most common ferry trips from Spain to Ibiza is presented below:
+The duration of the most common ferry trips from Spain to Ibiza is:

-- From Gandia to Ibiza in 2 hours and 30 minutes
+- From Gandia to Ibiza the crossing takes 2 hrs 30 min

-- From Denia to Ibiza in just 2 hours
+- From Denia to Ibiza the journey is just 2 hrs

-More specific information about the ferry route from Ibiza to Barcelona you may find on our dedicated page!
+You can find more specific information about the ferry route from Ibiza to Barcelona on our relevant page!

 Some useful tips for your ferry trip from Ibiza to Formentera:

-- Taking the ferry from Ibiza to Formentera is a very popular one day trip so be sure to book your ferry ticket in advance!
+- Taking the ferry from Ibiza to Formentera is a very popular one-day trip so be sure to book your ticket in advance!

-- Formentera is a rather small island and it usually takes about 30 minutes to drive around the island!
+- Formentera is a rather small island and it takes only about 30 min to drive around it!

-- Formentera has introduced a limit on the number of vehicles that are allowed on the island during the peak season (July and August), so be sure to book your tickets in advance if you also want to bring your vehicle
+- Formentera has introduced a limit on the number of vehicles that are allowed on the island during the peak season (July and August), so be sure to book your tickets in advance if you're planing to travel with your own car or motorcycle!

-You can find more useful information about the Ibiza - Formentera ferry route on our dedicated page!
+You can find more useful information about the Ibiza - Formentera ferry route on our relevant page!

 From Mallorca to Ibiza

 The ferry route from Mallorca to Ibiza is mostly executed by the ferry companies Trasmediterranea and Balearia.
-Ferry crossings are daily and the duration of the trip is usually 2 hours.
-Taking a ferry from Mallorca to Ibiza is very popular during both summer and winter so prices may vary in the summer months, usually starting from 35€ for one-way tickets per passenger without a vehicle.
+Ferry crossings are daily and the duration of the trip ranges from about 2 to 4 hrs.
+Taking a ferry from Mallorca to Ibiza is very popular both during the summer and winter.
+Prices may vary in the summer months, usually starting from 35€ for a one-way ticket for one passenger without a vehicle.

 Island hopping in the Balearic Islands

 Island hopping in the Balearic Islands is a great way to explore some of the most beautiful islands in the Mediterranean Sea.
-You could start your island hopping adventure from one of the ports of Barcelona, Denia, Gandia or Valencia, in mainland Spain, which offer multiple crossing to most of the Balearic Islands.
-From Ibiza to Mallorca, which offer the most ferry connections, you may take one of the multiple ferries to Menorca or Formentera.
-Balearia and Trasmediterranea are the major ferry companies that operate the crossings among the Balearic Islands.
-Ferry connections in the Balearic Islands are regular and since the islands are closely located to one another, the duration of most sailings is less than 3 hours.
+You can start your island hopping adventure from Barcelona, Denia, Valencia or Gandia in mainland Spain.
+These ports offer several crossings to most of the Balearic Islands.
+There are also many ferry connections between Ibiza, Mallorca, Menorca and Formentera.
+Balearia and Trasmediterranea are the major ferry companies that operate the routes between the Balearic Islands.
+Ferry connections are regular and since the islands are located close to one another, the duration of most sailings is less than 3 hrs.

 Ferry from Spain to Tenerife

-Ferry routes from Spain to Tenerife are executed a few times each week from the two main ports of Andalucia Huelva and Cadiz.
-The ferry trip usually lasts more than 37 hours, since the distance between mainland Spain and Tenerife is more than 812 miles.
-The ferry companies that operate the ferry routes from Spain to Tenerife are Trasmediterranea, Fred Olsen Express (in collaboration with Balearia) and FRS.
+Ferry routes from Spain to Tenerife are executed a few times per week from the two main ports of Andalucia, Huelva and Cadiz.
+The ferry trip usually lasts more than 37 hrs, as the distance between mainland Spain and Tenerife is rather long (more than 812 nautical miles).
+The ferry companies that operate the routes from Spain to Tenerife are Trasmediterranea, Fred Olsen Express (in collaboration with Balearia), and FRS.

 Ferry from Tenerife to Gran Canaria

 Taking the ferry from Tenerife to Gran Canaria is a very popular means of transportation for the visitors of the Canary Islands.
 The ferry companies that operate in the area are Naviera Armas, Trasmediterranea and Fred Olsen Express.
-The ferry trips from Tenerife to Gran Canaria are daily and the duration of the trip is from 2 to 3 hours.
+Ferry crossings from Tenerife to Gran Canaria are daily and the duration of the trip ranges from 2 to 3 hrs.

 Island hopping in the Canary Islands

-Island hopping in the canary islands is a very popular way to spend your summer in Spain!
-Apart from the most popular ferry routes from Tenerife to Lanzarote and from Tenerife to Gran Canaria it is a great idea to visit the rest of the Canary Islands Fuerteventura, La Palma, La Gomera, and El Hierro.
-The ferry companies that operate in the area are Fred Olsen Express and Naviera Armas and they offer a lot of ferries and options for traveling from one island to the other with daily ferry routes and rather cheap ferry tickets!
+Island hopping in the Canary Islands is a great way to spend your summer in Spain!
+The most popular ferry routes are from Tenerife to Lanzarote and from Tenerife to Gran Canaria, but you shouldn't miss the chance to also visit the rest of the Canary Islands: Fuerteventura, La Palma, La Gomera, and El Hierro.
+The ferry companies that operate in the area are Fred Olsen Express and Naviera Armas.
+They offer a lot of different options for traveling from one island to the other, with daily ferry routes and rather cheap tickets!

 Ferry from Barcelona to Italy

 The ferry company Grimaldi operates the ferry routes from Barcelona to Italy.
-Ferry trips from Barcelona to Porto Torres, Sardinia, are executed a few times each week and the duration of the trip is about 12 hours.
-Taking a ferry from Barcelona to Civitavecchia, the port of Rome, is going to last about 20 hours, with weekly crossings.
+Ferry trips from Barcelona to Porto Torres in Sardinia are executed a few times per week and the duration of the journey is about 12 hrs.
+There are also weekly ferry crossings from Barcelona to Civitavecchia, the port of Rome, which last about 20 hrs.

-How can I book my ferry tickets from Spain to the Spanish Islands, Morocco or Italy?
+Where to book ferry tickets from Spain to the Spanish Islands, Morocco and Italy

-You can use the Ferryhopper booking engine to find both direct and indirect connections among Spain, the Spanish Islands or Morocco or cheap ferry tickets from Spain to Italy.
+You can use the Ferryhopper booking engine to find both direct and indirect ferry connections between Spain, the Spanish Islands and Morocco or to book cheap tickets from Spain to Italy.
 Ferry companies have already announced some of their ferry schedules for the summer of 2020 and as soon as the latest timetables are released they will appear directly on our website and search engine.
-On Ferryhopper you can book your ferry tickets safely, fast and at the best prices in only 4 clicks!
+On Ferryhopper you can book your ferry tickets safely, fast and at the best prices with only 4 clicks!
 If you want more inspiration to help you organize your summer holidays on the Spanish beaches, you can also visit our interactive Map of Ferries to get ideas!
 Your search for ferries is now easier than ever!